Creamy Vegan Matcha Green Tea Latte

 Be forewarned…pure matcha comes at a cost.
 BUT, a little goes A LONG WAY!
 I really only use a tablespoon at a time.
 Here are some of my favorite matcha brands:

-How to Prepare Matcha
+How to Prepare A Matcha Green Tea Latte

 And don’t stop at just lattes–you can use matcha in just about anything!